Cloudflare (NYSE:NET) Price Target Cut to $80.00

-Cloudflare (NYSE:NET – Get Free Report) had its price objective cut by research analysts at JPMorgan Chase & Co. from $90.00 to $80.00 in a note issued to investors on Friday, Benzinga reports.
-The brokerage presently has a “neutral” rating on the stock.
-JPMorgan Chase & Co.‘s target price indicates a potential upside of 7.53% from the stock’s previous close.
+Cloudflare (NYSE:NET – Free Report) had its price target trimmed by Susquehanna from $115.00 to $80.00 in a research note released on Monday, Benzinga reports.
+The brokerage currently has a neutral rating on the stock.

-Several other equities research analysts have also commented on NET.
-DZ Bank lowered Cloudflare from a “buy” rating to a “hold” rating and set a $110.00 price objective for the company. in a research note on Tuesday, February 13th.
-Bank of America upped their price target on Cloudflare from $52.00 to $60.00 and gave the stock an “underperform” rating in a research report on Friday.
-Cantor Fitzgerald decreased their price objective on Cloudflare from $100.00 to $80.00 and set a “neutral” rating on the stock in a research note on Friday.
-Needham & Company LLC reiterated a “buy” rating and set a $135.00 price objective on shares of Cloudflare in a research note on Friday.
-Finally, Capital One Financial initiated coverage on shares of Cloudflare in a report on Wednesday, January 17th.
-They issued an “equal weight” rating and a $83.00 target price for the company.
-Four research analysts have rated the stock with a sell rating, ten have assigned a hold rating and nine have issued a buy rating to the stock.
-According to MarketBeat, the stock currently has a consensus rating of “Hold” and a consensus price target of $90.17.
+Several other research firms have also commented on NET.
+JMP Securities raised their price target on shares of Cloudflare from $75.00 to $90.00 and gave the company a market outperform rating in a research report on Wednesday, January 31st.
+Morgan Stanley lifted their price target on Cloudflare from $66.00 to $92.00 and gave the company an equal weight rating in a research note on Monday, February 12th.
+DZ Bank downgraded Cloudflare from a buy rating to a hold rating and set a $110.00 price target on the stock. in a research report on Tuesday, February 13th.
+Needham & Company LLC restated a buy rating and issued a $135.00 price objective on shares of Cloudflare in a research report on Friday, May 3rd.
+Finally, KeyCorp reduced their target price on Cloudflare from $132.00 to $94.00 and set an overweight rating for the company in a research note on Friday, May 3rd.
+Four analysts have rated the stock with a sell rating, nine have assigned a hold rating and ten have assigned a buy rating to the stock.
+Based on data from MarketBeat, Cloudflare has an average rating of Hold and a consensus target price of $90.57.

-Cloudflare (NYSE:NET – Get Free Report) last posted its quarterly earnings data on Thursday, February 8th.
-The company reported ($0.06) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.07) by $0.01.
-Cloudflare had a negative net margin of 13.10% and a negative return on equity of 13.22%.
-The company had revenue of $362.47 million for the quarter, compared to the consensus estimate of $352.70 million.
-Analysts predict that Cloudflare will post -0.2 EPS for the current year.
+Cloudflare (NYSE:NET – Get Free Report) last released its quarterly earnings data on Thursday, February 8th.
+The company reported ($0.06) EPS for the quarter, topping the consensus estimate of ($0.07) by $0.01.
+The business had revenue of $362.47 million for the quarter, compared to analyst estimates of $352.70 million.
+Cloudflare had a negative return on equity of 12.78% and a negative net margin of 13.10%.
+On average, equities analysts expect that Cloudflare will post -0.2 EPS for the current year.

-In related news, COO Michelle Zatlyn sold 277,376 shares of the firm’s stock in a transaction on Thursday, February 15th.
-The shares were sold at an average price of $101.17, for a total value of $28,062,129.92.
-Following the completion of the transaction, the chief operating officer now directly owns 38,545 shares of the company’s stock, valued at $3,899,597.65.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-In other Cloudflare news, Director Carl Ledbetter sold 8,022 shares of the business’s stock in a transaction that occurred on Wednesday, May 1st.
-The stock was sold at an average price of $87.49, for a total transaction of $701,844.78.
-Following the sale, the director now directly owns 1,196,793 shares of the company’s stock, valued at $104,707,419.57.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, COO Michelle Zatlyn sold 277,376 shares of the company’s stock in a transaction that occurred on Thursday, February 15th.
-The shares were sold at an average price of $101.17, for a total value of $28,062,129.92.
-Following the sale, the chief operating officer now owns 38,545 shares in the company, valued at $3,899,597.65.
+In other Cloudflare news, insider Douglas James Kramer sold 3,000 shares of the business’s stock in a transaction dated Monday, March 4th.
+The shares were sold at an average price of $99.64, for a total value of $298,920.00.
+Following the transaction, the insider now directly owns 205,238 shares in the company, valued at approximately $20,449,914.32.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other Cloudflare news, CFO Thomas J. Seifert sold 27,901 shares of the company’s stock in a transaction dated Tuesday, February 20th.
+The shares were sold at an average price of $96.56, for a total value of $2,694,120.56.
+Following the transaction, the chief financial officer now owns 338,469 shares of the company’s stock, valued at $32,682,566.64.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, insider Douglas James Kramer sold 3,000 shares of the stock in a transaction dated Monday, March 4th.
+The stock was sold at an average price of $99.64, for a total transaction of $298,920.00.
+Following the transaction, the insider now directly owns 205,238 shares of the company’s stock, valued at approximately $20,449,914.32.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 1,029,347 shares of company stock valued at $100,594,226 in the last quarter.
-12.83% of the stock is currently owned by insiders.
+Over the last quarter, insiders sold 1,115,298 shares of company stock valued at $104,795,772.
+12.83% of the stock is owned by company insiders.

 Hedge Funds Weigh In On Cloudflare

-Several large investors have recently modified their holdings of the stock.
-Vanguard Group Inc. grew its holdings in Cloudflare by 2.7% during the 4th quarter.
-Vanguard Group Inc. now owns 28,159,189 shares of the company’s stock valued at $2,344,534,000 after purchasing an additional 740,914 shares during the last quarter.
-Capital World Investors lifted its stake in Cloudflare by 1.8% in the fourth quarter.
-Capital World Investors now owns 27,543,956 shares of the company’s stock worth $2,293,310,000 after purchasing an additional 487,308 shares during the last quarter.
-1832 Asset Management L.P. boosted its position in shares of Cloudflare by 121.2% during the fourth quarter.
-1832 Asset Management L.P. now owns 2,916,600 shares of the company’s stock valued at $242,836,000 after buying an additional 1,597,900 shares during the period.
-Norges Bank bought a new position in shares of Cloudflare during the fourth quarter valued at approximately $221,858,000.
-Finally, Sumitomo Mitsui Trust Holdings Inc. raised its holdings in shares of Cloudflare by 0.9% in the third quarter.
-Sumitomo Mitsui Trust Holdings Inc. now owns 1,736,212 shares of the company’s stock worth $109,451,000 after buying an additional 14,984 shares during the period.
-Institutional investors own 82.68% of the company’s stock.
+A number of hedge funds have recently made changes to their positions in the stock.
+Mitsubishi UFJ Asset Management Co.
+Ltd. raised its position in Cloudflare by 3.1% in the first quarter.
+Mitsubishi UFJ Asset Management Co.
+Ltd. now owns 256,984 shares of the company’s stock valued at $24,884,000 after purchasing an additional 7,842 shares during the period.
+Motley Fool Asset Management LLC lifted its stake in Cloudflare by 286.3% during the 1st quarter.
+Motley Fool Asset Management LLC now owns 21,024 shares of the company’s stock worth $2,036,000 after acquiring an additional 15,582 shares in the last quarter.
+Bleakley Financial Group LLC boosted its holdings in Cloudflare by 5.6% during the 1st quarter.
+Bleakley Financial Group LLC now owns 3,329 shares of the company’s stock valued at $322,000 after acquiring an additional 178 shares during the period.
+Avantax Advisory Services Inc. acquired a new position in Cloudflare in the 1st quarter valued at about $676,000.
+Finally, Russell Investments Group Ltd. increased its stake in Cloudflare by 8.9% during the first quarter.
+Russell Investments Group Ltd. now owns 82,392 shares of the company’s stock worth $7,968,000 after purchasing an additional 6,714 shares during the period.
+Hedge funds and other institutional investors own 82.68% of the company’s stock.

 About Cloudflare